coherence-community/coherence-demo/README.md

 ### Run the Application on Kubernetes

-The steps to run the application on Kubernetes comprises the following Helm chart installs:
+The steps to run the application on Kubernetes comprises the following:
-* Oracle Coherence Operator
+* Oracle Coherence Operator Helm Chart
+* Use `kubectl` to install the Coherence cluster which comprises of 2 roles:
-* Coherence Cluster - storage-enabled Coherence servers
+** storage-enabled Coherence servers
-* Coherence Application Tier - storage-disabled with Grizzly HTTP Server
+** storage-disabled application with Grizzly HTTP Server

 > **Note:** If you want to enable Federation when running on Kubernetes, see [Enable Federation on Kubernetes](#enable-federation-on-kubernetes).

 1. **Create Namespace**